Coeliac disease

 - Brown rice, potatoes with skins and quinoa

-The only treatment for coeliac disease is a strict gluten free diet.
-People who do not see a dietitian at diagnosis are often still consuming gluten and experiencing symptoms years later.
-Make sure you see a CORU-registered dietitian at diagnosis, after six months and after one year.
-After this, aim for regular reviews, ideally once a year.
-Remember to have your coeliac blood tests checked annually and ask your doctor to monitor iron, vitamin B12 and folate levels.
+The only treatment for coeliac disease is a strict gluten-free diet.
+Working with a CORU-registered dietitian at diagnosis, after six months and after one year is important.
+Remember to have your coeliac blood tests checked annually with your doctor.